Why You Should Have the Latest Version of WordPress

 The following plugins will help you keep your site up to date, either by notifying you when you need to do something or by doing it for you.

 The Updater plugin lets you change your WordPress settings so that all plugins and themes, as well as WordPress itself, update automatically.
-This is quite a risky thing to do in my opinion (and can be done via

-These plugins will all help you manage the process of keeping your site up to date and could save you having to remember to check regularly, as well as minimising the risk of you not updating soon enough after a security patch.
+These plugins will all help you manage the process of keeping your site up to date and could save you having to remember to check regularly, as well as minimizing the risk of you not updating soon enough after a security patch.

 It’s also important that you keep your site backed up regularly, especially if you set your plugins to automatically update.
 For advice on backing up, see this post on the top backup plugins for WordPress.